2019ChenGong/DPImageBench/README.md

 > [!Note]
 >
-> DP-LDM originally uses a text-to-image stable diffusion model as the DP synthesizer.
+> DP-LDM originally uses a latent diffusion model as the DP synthesizer.
 For a fair comparison, we now use a standard diffusion model, just like other diffusion-based models, which we call `DP-LDM-SD`.
-In addition, `DP-LDM` means using text-to-image stable diffusion as synthesizers.
+In addition, `DP-LDM` means using latent diffusion models (i.e., stabel diffusion) as synthesizers.

 > [!Warning]
 >